cabloy/zova/zova-docs/guide/techniques/router/route-params.md

 ];
 ```

-- Set name to `user`, the system automatically adds the module prefix and generates the absolute name `a-demo:user`
+- Set name to `user`, the system automatically adds the module prefix and generates the absolute name `demo-basic:user`
 - Change path to `user/:id?`

 ### 2. Resource record